fraite/pyted/docs/2-quick_start.md

 # Conclusions

 The above shows some of the features of the pyted program.
-There is still plenty of features to implement.
+There are still plenty of other features and even more features to implement.